orri93/qyaml/README.md

 qyaml is a small collection of YAML:: extensions that allow some Qt types to be used directly with yaml-cpp.
-Noatably QString, QList, QMap and QVector.
+Notably QString, QList, QMap and QVector.

 This is by no means complete, it is just a few things that I needed